Our Governance Focus

 Effective management of significant ESG risks and opportunities is an important indicator of good governance that we believe helps protect and enhance long-term company success.

-Corporate governance refers to board and management-level structures, policies, and processes put in place to oversee and guide the achievement of company objectives.
+Corporate governance refers to board- and management-level structures, policies, and processes put in place to oversee and guide the achievement of company objectives.
 Governance also encompasses how corporate leadership balances the interests of, and is accountable to, multiple stakeholders (e.g., shareholders, customers, employees, suppliers, government, and local communities).
-As such, effective management of significant environmental, social, and governance (ESG) risks and opportunities is an important indicator of good governance that we believe helps protect and enhance long-term company success.
-Our corporate governance engagement is intertwined with our other focus areas of climate change and equality.
+As such, effective management of significant environmental, social, and governance (ESG) risks and opportunities is an important indicator of good governance that we believe helps protect and enhance long-term shareholder value.
+Our corporate governance engagement is intertwined with our other focus areas of climate and equality.

-- Publish comprehensive sustainability reports that include actionable ESG metrics and goals.
-Sustainability reports help investors and other stakeholders understand how companies manage and measure ESG risks and opportunities, as well as evaluate progress toward achieving their goals.
-We expect inaugural reports to emphasize the most material ESG factors and subsequent reports to provide more in-depth information on strategy, management and oversight, and performance results.
+- Disclose comprehensive sustainability data, including actionable ESG metrics and goals.
+Sustainability reporting enables investors and other stakeholders to understand if and how effectively companies manage and measure ESG risks and opportunities, as well as evaluate progress toward achieving their goals.
+It also can play an instrumental role in increasing operational efficiencies, enhancing competitiveness, and identifying new revenue generating opportunities, not to mention building brand and reputational value, attracting and retaining talent, and better managing an evolving regulatory landscape.
+We expect inaugural reporting to emphasize the most material and salient ESG factors and subsequent reporting to provide more decision-useful information on strategy, management and oversight, and performance over time.

 - Integrate ESG considerations into proxy voting and engagement (asset management firms only).
-Conscientious proxy voting and engagement with portfolio companies on issues such as climate change, board diversity, supply chain management, and sustainability reporting are essential to fulfilling the role of investment fiduciary.
-Asset managers have the potential to meaningfully affect voting outcomes given their significant ownership stake in portfolio companies.
+Conscientious proxy voting and engagement with portfolio companies on issues such as climate, workplace equality, supply chain management, and sustainability reporting are essential to fulfilling the role of investment fiduciary.
+Asset managers have the potential to meaningfully affect corporate practices through their proxy voting given their significant ownership stake in portfolio companies.
 Historically, however, many large investment firms have voted against, or abstained from, most environmental or social proposal on proxy ballots.
 We urge investment firms and proxy advisors to strengthen their proxy voting policies, practices, and accountability.
-Recent trends in proxy voting indicate progress.
+Recent trends in proxy voting and investment stewardship activities indicate measured but meaningful progress.